johnsci911/nvim-ide/README.md

 ##### Compatible OS
 - Mac and Linux
-- Windows - You have to use your own docker container or equivalent - **I don't know about this...**
+- Windows - You have to use your own docker container or equivalent - **I don't have time for windows :p**

 #### LSP Auto-install
 * bash